danielnolan/danielnolan.github.com/_posts/2015-11-04-that-time-derek-from-thougtbot-interviewed-me.md

 - Sandi Metz
 - Clean Code

-description: Derek get's my take on what it was like to take over a Thoughtbot project.
+description: Derek asks for my take on what it was like to take over a Thoughtbot project.

 ---
 In 2014 I landed a remote gig with a Boston based company called the T1D Exchange.